samgwolfe12/Tremendous-Trio/milestone3.md

 #### User Story 3: As a college student, I want to record and upload a video for my homework submission because the assignment requires it.
 - Idea 1: Have a kaltura video player embeded on the assignemnts view submission page for each student when there is a video file submitted.
-This player will automatically add the media that is uplaoded so that videos can be viewed without having to download each submission.<br>
+This player will automatically add the media that is uploaded so that videos can be viewed without having to download each submission.<br>

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FiAGdkPIovSaLlySNJEfQrQ%2Fwireframes%3Fnode-id%3D123%253A256%26starting-point-node-id%3D123%3D1%26scaling%3Dcontain" allowfullscreen></iframe>